Konadu-Akwasi-Akuoko/password-generator-angular/README.md

 - [Password Generator Algorithm](https://stackoverflow.com/a/26528271/13107427): I adapted this algorithm on StackOverflow to generate the password, and it relies on the `crypto` module in browsers, as it is more secure than using `Math.random()` that most people use.
 Thanks to [saaj](https://stackoverflow.com/users/2072035/saaj) for the algorithm.
 - [Password Strength Algorithm](https://github.com/zxcvbn-ts/zxcvbn): I used the zxcvbn implementation to check the strength of the password.
 The zxcvbn library is a password strength estimator that uses pattern matching and conservative estimation to provide a strength score for the password ([For more information check this site](https://www.usenix.org/conference/usenixsecurity16/technical-sessions/presentation/wheeler)).
 Teh zxvbn library was created by Dropbox and is available on [GitHub](https://github.com/dropbox/zxcvbn).
 And that is what they use to check the strength of their passwords.
 I specifically used a fork of their project that was written in [TypeScript](https://github.com/zxcvbn-ts/zxcvbn).

+## CI/CD

+The project uses GitHub Actions for CI/CD.
+The CI/CD pipeline is defined in the `.github/workflows/angular-test.yml` file.
+The pipeline runs the following steps:

+1. Install the dependencies
+2. Run the tests
+3. Build the application
+4. If there are no errors and not test failing, return a success status

+This workflow runs on every push to the repository.

 ## Contributing